Liberation of Finnmark: Final Soviet operations

 On 26 October the 10th Rifle Division captured a German airfield 15 kilometers west of Kirkenes.
 The 28th Rifle Regiment arrived at Highway 50 in Munkelv that morning, only to find German units were still retreating through the area.
 Fighting ensued, and the Soviets summarily blocked off the road, forcing the Germans to evacuate to the north where they were extracted by sea.
 By evening, the entirety of the Munkelv area was secured and the Soviets were pushing up the Neiden river.

 The German rearguard had hastily prepared a defense in Neiden on a ridge line.
 With the help of local fishermen, the Soviets were able to cross the river on 27 October and capture the ridge.
 Fighting was fierce, and the Germans managed to burn every building in the village, save for the local church, before withdrawing.

 Faced with rugged terrain and increasingly cold temperatures, the 14th Army forces in the area were ordered to halt their advance and assume a defensive posture.
 Only a reconnaissance force from the 114th Rifle Division continued west.

+The last fighting in Norway, between Soviet forces and German forces, happened in Varangerbotn on 6 November.

-It went 116 kilometers northwest of Neiden before halting on 13 November in Tana.
+The reconnaissance force went 116 kilometers northwest of Neiden before halting on 13 November at Rustefjelbma, Tana - on the west side of Tana Fjord.